AviatrixSystems/Docs/HowTos/controller_backup.rst

 The first time you enable this feature, the configuration will backed up to your specified location.
 After this, the configuration data is automatically backed up daily at 12am.

-Selecting "Multiple Backup" checkbox, will enable the controller to backup up to a maximum 3 rotating backups.
-Each backup filename will contain date and time of when the backup is made.
+Selecting the "Multiple Backup" checkbox will enable the controller to backup up to a maximum of 3 rotating backups.
+Each backup filename will contain the date and time of when the backup is made.
 Additionally, the backup without any date and time in the filename contains a copy of the latest backup.

 If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by clicking on the "Backup Now" button.
 If multiple backups are not enabled, each time the configuration is backed up, the backup up file will be overwritten.
 Otherwise, the oldest backed up will be overwritten.

 .. note::

-   It is recommended to turn on 'Multiple Backup' option.
-If the backup is already 'Enabled', go ahead and 'Disable' it and then turn on the 'Multiple Backup' option and then 'Enable' the backup again.
+   It is recommended that you turn on the 'Multiple Backup' option.
+If the backup is already 'Enabled', go ahead and 'Disable' it, turn on the 'Multiple Backup' option and then 'Enable' the backup again.